dallaylaen/perl-mvc-neaf/README.md

 Apache handler.
 Request knows all you need to know about the outside world.

-# FOUNDATIONS

-* Start out simple, then scale up.

-* Enough magic already.
-Use simple constructs where possible.

-* Zeroconf: everything can be configured, nothing needs to.

-* It's not software unless you can run it.

-* Trust nobody.
-Validate the data.

-* Force UTF8 if possible.
-It's 21st century.

 # EXAMPLE

 The following would produce a greeting message depending